 Why does car insurance for imports cost more and how can I keep the price down?

-When compared to cars manufactured in the US, it can often be more expensive to insure foreign made vehicles.
-That’s because imported cars often use non-standard parts which need to be shipped from overseas at extra cost, manufacturers might lack service facilities in the US and imported cars are often modified or otherwise non-standard, which can further raise the price.
+When compared to cars made in the USA, it can often be more expensive to insure foreign-made vehicles.
+That’s because imported cars often use non-standard parts that need to be shipped from overseas at extra cost, manufacturers might lack service facilities in the US and imported cars are often modified or otherwise non-standard, which can further raise the price.

 You’ll need to bear some of these costs, but there are ways to keep down costs: